pinkpong111/governance-rules-theory/README.md

 **Why Dint = min(Dint_i) rather than mean(Dint_i):**

-The minimum aggregation rule reflects the contamination entry point principle: a single weak domain provides an unmonitored pathway into the entire vector network.
+The minimum aggregation rule reflects the contamination entry point principle: a single weak domain provides an unmonitored pathway into the entire vector structure.
 The question is whether strong Lreinf in other domains can compensate — i.e., whether mutual reinforcement loops can contain contamination that enters through a weak domain.

 The answer is structurally no, and the reason is the detection-purification asymmetry: